the-lightstack/Mott/Readme.md

 l strInn vrbl.  // Reads a string into "vrbl" (reads until newline, not including it)
 ```
-If you have the pattern-recognition skills of a Neural Network you might have already figured out the syntax:
+If you have the pattern-recognition skills of a Neural Network you might have already figured out the syntax:<br>
-<lowercaseLetter> <Uppercase-Word for Number/Lowercase for String> <destination>.
+`<lowercaseLetter> <Uppercase-Word for Number/Lowercase for String> <destination>.`

 To see this in an actual (!) program, check out [this](./examples/add_1.mt) example.